 Wednesday, 04 December

 Leaving Muscat behind, we will drive first towards Fanjah and then take the new highway through the mountains to Awabi.
 This road traverses across the Moho, the boundary between the oceanic crust and the mantle, a unique locality and one of special geological significance.
-We will reach Sawadi Beach around late afternoon and will check in at Millennium Resort for two nights.
+We will check in at the Millennium Resort for two nights.
 B D

 Thursday, 05 December

-Today’s focus is Wadi Al Abyadh, a particularly scenic valley a short drive from Al Sawadi.
+Today’s focus is Wadi Al Abyadh or Wadi Hamil , particularly scenic valleys a short drive from Mussanahi.
 The name means “white wadi” and has a notable profile through the Oman Ophiolite sequence.
 The natural gravel surface makes for an easy walk between the pools, and the date palms offer shade.

 Wadi Al Abyadh is important because of the significant and clearly visible presence of ophiolite rocks.
 Ophiolites have the potential to sequester huge amounts of CO2, and thus scientists are currently researching whether that natural process can be enhanced to reduce atmospheric CO2 levels.
 B D

 Friday, 06 December

 Your journey today includes two important locations: Wadi Hawasina, and Rustaq.